 There are several Web-based applications that provide you with access to several different repositories.
 Some of these Web-Based applications are :

 The Documentum Microsoft Windows-based applications work only on the offline mode on the system.
-It also provides you the access for multiple repositories.
+It also provides you access to multiple repositories.

 Some of the popular Documentum Microsoft Windows-based applications are mentioned below:

 Here are some of the important products of the Documentum system: